When it comes to your credit, it’s important to know how you stack up. Do you have good credit? Excellent credit? Poor credit? How can you find out?

 If your credit score is between 750 and 800, you have a long and distinguished credit history that shows a responsible payment history and the ability to handle multiple types of credit responsibly.
 As a matter of fact, for the most part, you are regarded in the same standard as borrowers with excellent credit history, with the exception that you may have a higher debt-to-income ratio.

 In the eyes of lenders, insurance companies, and employers, you’re just as good as anyone with excellent credit and, for the most part, will receive the same red carpet treatment.
-However, in some cases, you may end up paying a little more in interest.
-But ultimately, having very good credit will qualify you for some of the best deals in town.
+Ultimately, having very good credit will qualify you for some of the best deals in town.

 Good Credit: Credit Scores Between 700 and 750